 In a BWR, power control is not something layered on top of the plant.
 It is built into the core physics.

-Generator power is set by adjusting recirculation pump speed.
-Increase MCP rpm, and core flow rises.
+Generator power is set by adjusting the recirculation pump speed.
+Increasing the MCP rpm increases the core flow.
 Higher flow suppresses voids in the fuel channels.
-With a negative void coefficient, that inserts reactivity and reactor power increases.
-Reduce flow, and the opposite happens.
+With a negative void coefficient, reactivity increases and reactor power increases.
+Reduce the flow, and the opposite happens.

 more rpm → more flow → less void → more reactivity → more power

 At the same time, the turbine control system has a much simpler role: keep reactor pressure constant.
 Steam is taken at saturation, so pressure effectively defines temperature.
-Hold pressure steady, and the thermodynamic state of the plant stays steady.
+Hold pressure steady, and the plant's thermodynamic state stays steady.

 So you end up with a clean separation: